joemasilotti/masilotti.com/_posts/turbo-ios/2021-04-02-the-javascript-bridge.md

 Or maybe it’s something else entirely!
 Basecamp likes to keep everything quite secret until they launch, so only time will tell.

-## Up next: native screens
+## Up next: native authentication

-The [next part in this series]({% link turbo-ios.md %}) is a big one: native screens.
+The [next part in this series]({% link turbo-ios.md %}) is a big one: native authentication.
 I’m going to dive into how to present native screens from Turbo and how to implement authentication natively – no web view required!

 What are you hoping to learn about Turbo next?
 Let me know by [reaching out on Twitter](https://twitter.com/joemasilotti).